 What will happen if I don’t register and formally create a business under Ohio law?

 You may face penalties if you don't register your company and pay all the required fees and taxes.
 Creditors of your business may also seek to pay the company’s debts with your own personal funds and assets.
 You may face extensive liability - both legal and tax.

 How do I know if the business name I’ve picked is acceptable?

 Before deciding on a name, search the names of existing Ohio companies at www.OhioSecretaryofState.gov.
 Make sure the name of your business isn’t confusing or misleading, and you can’t use a name that wrongly suggests it is part of an existing state or federal entity (for example, the CIA).

 What if I don’t get an Employer Identification Number from the IRS?

 Without an EIN, your business will not be able to do important things, such as opening a business-only bank account, filing tax returns or hiring employees.
 You will also not be able to be taxed as a corporation.

 If the reader decides they need help with forming a Limited Liability Company in Ohio, they should post their legal need on UpCounsel's marketplace.
 UpCounsel screens out 95% of lawyers to provide only the best lawyers from top law schools like Harvard Law School or Yale Law School.
-UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as: Stripe, Twilio, and Google.
+UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as: Menlo Ventures, Airbnb, and Google.